Departmental policy statements

 Rules for claiming expenses

-In the case where the money will be refunded FROM A RESEARCH GRANT OR CONTRACT, then the PRINCIPAL INVESTIGATOR should authorise RATHER than those mentioned.
+Travelling and similar expenses to be repaid by the Laboratory should be authorised by the Head of Department in advance of being incurred.
+In cases where the money will be refunded FROM A RESEARCH GRANT OR CONTRACT, then the PRINCIPAL INVESTIGATOR should authorise RATHER than Head of Department.
 In authorising expenditure the authoriser, whoever it may be, is certifying that funds are available and, for grants and contracts, within the rules of the granting body.
 The Principal Investigator will be able to give you a charge code for each claim.

 Department expenditure – how it works